rveciana/BasemapTutorial/docs/plotting_data.rst

 * The first icon is drawn on the map using the extent argument.
 The coordinates have been converted to the map units
 * The second logo is outside the globe, so no map coordinates can be used to place it properly
 	* An axis named axicon is created.
-The numbers set the x and y position, and width and heoght of the axis.
-All them un fractions of the plot size.
+The numbers set the x and y position, and width and height of the axis.
+All them in fractions of the plot size.
 	* The image is plotted, but with the argument origin to avoid to have upside down
 	* xticks and ytixcks are set to null, so they are not drawn on the logo

-I learnt how to do it from these examples: `1 <http://stackoverflow.com/questions/3765056/combine-picture-and-plot-with-python-matplotlib>`_ and `2 <http://stackoverflow.com/questions/11487797/python-matplotlib-basemap-overlay-small-image-on-map-plot>`_
+I learned how to do it from these examples: `1 <http://stackoverflow.com/questions/3765056/combine-picture-and-plot-with-python-matplotlib>`_ and `2 <http://stackoverflow.com/questions/11487797/python-matplotlib-basemap-overlay-small-image-on-map-plot>`_

 pcolor
 ------
-The behaviour of this function is almost the same as in :ref:`pcolormesh`.
+The behavior of this function is almost the same as in :ref:`pcolormesh`.
 A good explanation `here <http://thomas-cokelaer.info/blog/2014/05/matplotlib-difference-between-pcolor-pcolormesh-and-imshow/>`_

 .. _pcolormesh: